beingmoid/IOT_ImageDetection/README.md

 <br/>
 <sup>Image Recognition</sup></p>

-# Coding Your Own Image Recognition Program (Python)
+#  Identify human subjects in a video stream (Python)
 In the previous step, we ran a sample application that came with the `jetson-inference` repo.

 Now, we're going to walk through creating a new program from scratch in Python for image recognition called [`my-recognition.py`](../python/examples/my-recognition.py).
 This script will load an arbitrary image from disk and classify it using the [`imageNet`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html#imageNet) object.
 The completed source at [`python/examples/my-recognition.py`](../python/examples/my-recognition.py)